JiminGo-Research/jimingo-research.github.io/_projects/5_project.md

     Results of OpenCV
 </div>

-<b>Step 2: Title Similarity Using Cosine Similarity</b> As shown in the image below, even though the product names differ—<b>"Laneige Lip Sleeping Mask Berry" in Korea</b> and </b>"Korean Moisturizing Strawberry Lip Mask" in Portugal</b>—they are the same item. <b>Without image similarity, title comparison alone might have led us to incorrectly classify these as different products.</b>
+<b>Step 2: Title Similarity Using Cosine Similarity</b> As shown in the image below, even though the product names differ—<b>"Laneige Lip Sleeping Mask Berry" in Korea</b> and <b>"Korean Moisturizing Strawberry Lip Mask" in Portugal</b>—they are the same item. <b>Without image similarity, title comparison alone might have led us to incorrectly classify these as different products.</b>

 <div class="row justify-content-sm-center">
     <div class="col-sm-6 mt-3 mt-md-0">